nisha-jagadeesh08/cycleBilling_Project/README.md

 # cycleBilling [Pricing Module]
 The module to be developed is a pricing engine for a cycle.
 A cycle can be thought of as high level components -

-frame
+frame,
-handle bar with brakes
+handle bar with brakes,
 seating,
 wheels,
-chain assembly
+chain assembly.

 Each of the above high level components will have parts, for instance, a wheel has spokes, rim, tube, tyre.